artists activities

 My Heroes in Art – Hercules Brabazon Brabazon

-One of my ‘Heroes’ in art is the Victorian artist, Hercules Brabazon Brabazon.
+One of my Heroes in art is the Victorian artist, Hercules Brabazon Brabazon.
 Today he is almost forgotten, except by the academics.
-He was born to an aristocratic family in 1821 and after graduation went to Rome to study Art and Music.
-He inherited estates in Ireland and Sussex and from then on, he
+Born into an aristocratic family in 1821, after graduation he went to Rome to study Art and Music.
+Then he inherited estates in Ireland and Sussex and from then on, divided his

 My Heroes in Art – Hercules Brabazon Brabazon Read More »